Chandan-IITI/Deep-Kernel-Learning-for-One-class-Classification/README.md

 ## Minimum Variance-Embedded Deep Kernel Learning for One-class Classification (**DKRLVOC**)

 **Paper**: Gautam, C., Mishra, P. K., Tiwari, A., Richhariya, B., Pandey, H. M., Wang, S., Tanveer, M., & Alzheimer’s Disease Neuroimaging Initiative.
 (2020).
-Minimum Variance-Embedded Deep Kernel Regularized Least Square Method for One-class Classification and Its Applications to Biomedical Data, Neural Networks, 123, 191-216. (https://www.sciencedirect.com/science/article/pii/S0893608019303934?casa_token=adAKfDjCQWoAAAAA:mVTXUQdVk4K0AchKHpIRRdX4Bv4kOreX8irB5Bc4YyBuwVNbZFdn7EwptwUhnggjEfxabHcX5A)
+Minimum Variance-Embedded Deep Kernel Regularized Least Square Method for One-class Classification and Its Applications to Biomedical Data, Neural Networks, 123, 191-216.
+[Paper's link](https://www.sciencedirect.com/science/article/pii/S0893608019303934?casa_token=adAKfDjCQWoAAAAA:mVTXUQdVk4K0AchKHpIRRdX4Bv4kOreX8irB5Bc4YyBuwVNbZFdn7EwptwUhnggjEfxabHcX5A)

-**Authors**: Chandan Gautam, Pratik K Mishra, Aruna Tiwari, Bharat Richhariya, Hari Mohan Pandey, Shuihua Wang, M. Tanveer

 #### For execution, simply go to the one of the demo folders ('Demo_Alzheimer', 'Demo_mediumDatasets', or 'Demo_smallDatasets'), and open '.m' file in MATLAB and execute that.
 All source codes and datases are available in 'src' folder.